-He seized the Great Turk and he hanged him, and he thrust the darts through his body, and he did the very same to another great noble.\]
+He seized the Great Turk and he hanged him, and he thrust the darts through his body, and he did the very same to another great noble. †]

 The King of Eirinn was right well pleased, and that day they had peace.
 The King of Eirinn took Conall before the King of the Iubhar.
-The King made great rejoicings at seeing Conall, and because Conall had given peace to the realm of the Iubhar.
+The King made great rejoicings at seeing Conall, and because Conall had give peace to the realm of the Iubhar.
 No less would suffice the brother of Conall's mother than that Conall should be crowned King of the realm of Iubhar.
 The nobles of the realm (flathan na Rioghachd) were gathered, a great feast was made, and Conall was crowned King over the Iubhair; but though he was he did not stay in that realm.
 He was in haste to see Breast of Light.]
-He took his MacNair, father with him and the King of Laidheann and they sailed to the island (na h otolia).
-They took Breast of Light on board out of that realm and they put the young King of Lochlann on shore in a fitting place for going to Greece, and Garna Sgiathlais on shore in $\label{eq:France.} France.]
-They sailed to Eirinn,] and they sent a gille MacNair on foot, and a gille upon the top of a horse, and MacNeill.$ another gille swifter than that, to tell the Queen of Eirinn that the king was coming home, and that Conall was married, and that he and his wife were coming home with the king.
-When the message came to the Queen of Eirinn, that was the joyful tale for her.
-She made a great preparation that she might have a feast ready for them, and a cheery company gathered to give them a royal welcome, and when the King of Eirinn, Conall, and Breast of Light came home, there were there to welcome them, Duncan MacBrian, Murdoch
+He took his father with him and the

+^{} These were the Amhas Ormanach, and the slender black man, King of Spain, according to MacNeill.

-\ MacPhie's version agrees.
+[†] MacPhie's version agrees.